Sad day in rock n’ roll world.

 According to his daughter Laura, he passed away from complications from COVID-19, the disease caused by the new coronavirus.

-Here’s the statement from her daughter:
+Here’s the statement from Alan’s daughter:

 I’ve been trying to sleep but I can’t.
 I woke up normally yesterday with the world at my feet and now today I lay here empty.
 I’ve always been very open here on social media because I believe sharing your experiences both good and bad can be healing, not just to myself but others.